 Effective February 2, 2026, the IAPP's Body of Knowledge v2.1 introduced a significant shift in scope and emphasis.
 If you studied for the AIGP before this date, your preparation is materially incomplete in four areas:

-- Global Expansion (Competency II.C) — The exam no longer focuses exclusively on the EU.
-You must now understand the main elements of the South Korean AI Basic Law, as well as key U.S. federal and state AI laws (Colorado SB 205, California's evolving framework, and emerging federal guidance).
+- Global expansion.
+The exam no longer focuses exclusively on the EU.
+You must now understand the main elements of the South Korean AI Basic Law, as well as key U.S. federal and state AI laws.

-- Terminology Shift — A unified move from "AI Model" to "AI System", emphasising that governance must cover the entire software environment — data pipelines, deployment infrastructure, and interfaces — not just the model weights.
+- Terminology shift.
+A unified move from "AI Model" to "AI System," emphasizing that governance must cover the entire software environment — data pipelines, deployment infrastructure, and interfaces — not just the model weights.

 7. The Expert's 8-Week Preparation Blueprint

-To bridge the gap between theory and the operational demands of the exam, follow this structured sequence.
-Each phase builds on the last — do not skip ahead.
+To bridge the gap between theory and the operational demands of the exam, follow this structured sequence over eight weeks.
+Each phase builds on the last — do not skip ahead, even if a later section looks more interesting or more directly tied to your existing background.

 Master the AI harm taxonomy (representational, allocative, quality-of-service, interpersonal) and the core responsible AI principles.
 Build your vocabulary before touching any framework.

-Memorise Provider vs. Deployer distinctions.
+Memorize Provider vs. Deployer distinctions.
 Map every NIST activity to its correct function.
-Practise the "5-Second Pause" on every legislative question to verify enforceability status.
+Practice the "5-Second Pause" on every legislative question to verify enforceability status.

-Do not just read about Model Cards and FRIAs.
+Don't just read about model cards and FRIAs.
 Sketch one for a fictional AI system.
 The muscle memory of producing a governance artifact is what anchors Domain III questions.

 Focus entirely on post-deployment operations: monitoring runbooks, incident response playbooks, third-party vendor contracts, and the unique governance challenges of autonomous agentic systems.